Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 How will I be taught?

-You’ll learn through lectures, talks, taught sessions, individual and group tutorials, and studio critiques and seminars.
+You’ll learn through lectures, seminars, talks, taught sessions, individual and group tutorials, and studio critiques.

-Visiting lecturers, and seminars with external professionals and internationally renowned designers and artists, will help you determine where your current practice sits within the industry.
+Visiting lecturers, and seminars which often include external professionals and renowned designers and artists, will help you determine where your current practice sits within the industry.

 Our collaborative structure also means that you’ll learn from each other – for instance, Illustration or Photography students might engage in debates with a range of other Art and Design students.